 WinZip provides several methods for compressing the files that you add to a Zip file.
 In making a choice of compression method, you should determine whether you will be sharing your Zip file with others as mentioned above.
 Also, there are several other things to consider including, the type of data you are compressing, your plans for later unzipping the data, and the amount of time you are willing to wait while your data is being zipped or unzipped.

-The Settings tab displays the two basic zipping choices and their default compression methods.
+The Zip tab displays the two basic zipping choices, their default compression methods, and provides the means to change the defaults.

 - .Zip: This option allows you to select one of four Legacy compression settings used to create a .zip file.
 These settings provide good, fast compression, compatible with most Zip file utilities.
 You may want to choose this option if speed of compression is a primary concern or if you are sending Zip files to others (and their Zip file utility is not known).
 Compression settings available for .Zip are: